blakegreendev/serverless-blog/source/_posts/Green-Go-Reads-1.md

 - **Scales with usage**
 - **Availability and fault tolerance built in**

 As an operations engineer looking at these characteristics, you might be concerned because these directly impact your duties.
 But, who cares?
-Is there seriously operations engineers out there that like the stress of managing or provisioning servers?
+Is there actually operations engineers out there that like the stress of managing or provisioning servers?
 This is a chance to focus on something new and leave that headache or undifferentiated heavy lifting to cloud providers.

 The ebook goes on to explain the evolution of DevOps which brought developers and operations closer to achieve a more efficient process.
 With Serverless, the responsibility of operations is impacted because the lower levels of the stack are abstracted away by the cloud provider.
 Probably the most important takeway for me is when the ebook wrote, `"There's no avoiding the need for operations engineers to learn to code."`